1 9 7 5 – 1 9 7 6 (USA)

 Away from his patients, Doc spends his time with longtime wife Annie (Elizabeth Wilson), married daughter Laurie (Judith Kahan), and fussy son-in-law Fred (John Harkins), and hanging out with his pal Happy (Irwin Corey), a confusing but amusing cab driver whose hypochondriac tendencies make him Doc’s perennial patient.

-In the second season, Doc’s wife, daughter and son-in-law were lopped from the show by CBS and Joe (now a widower) was now the (only) resident physician at the Westside Community Clinic.
+In the second season (of six episodes), Doc’s wife, daughter and son-in-law were lopped from the show by CBS and Joe (now a widower) was now the (only) resident physician at the free Westside Community Clinic.

 Most of the production staff, including writers and directors, were also replaced.

-Nurse Tully remained, and new regulars included Lisa Mordente as Teresa Ortega, David Ogden Stiers as Stanley Moss, and Ray Vitte as Woody Henderson.
+Nurse Tully remained, and new regulars included Lisa Mordente as receptionist Teresa Ortega, David Ogden Stiers as Stanley Moss (the director of the clinic), and Ray Vitte as Dr Woody Henderson.

 Nurse Beatrice Tully